getyashraj/capston_ecommerce/user-story.md

 #
 # Feature Updates

-- User should be able to Update Account Details.
+- User should be able to Update Account Details. ( Completed. )
 - User should be able to save Multiple Addresses.
 - User should be able to choose from the saved addresses while checkout.
 - User should be able to remove items from Wishlist and move items to Cart.